 Pilates can be a good alternative to focus on core alignment, control and coordination.
-It can compliment a running program by increasing core and lower limb stability and strength in low impact then progressing to more dynamic movement patterns.
+It can compliment a running programme by increasing core and lower limb stability and strength in low impact then progressing to more dynamic movement patterns.

 When a runner is overloaded is it important to re-assess running technique, volume, load and strength deficits.
 Often a reduction in training load is needed or a rest day put in rather than a complete ban on running.

-Sports Massage cannot only be limited to work on the legs, some runners may find that when they are fatigued or often becoming nervous ahead of the big day, a lot of tension can be carried in their shoulders and neck.
+Soft Tissue Therapy isn’t limited to work on the legs, some runners may find that when they are fatigued or often becoming nervous ahead of the big day, a lot of tension can be carried in their shoulders and neck.
 Lower backs can also become tight from running and from the load placed on the body.